pralab/AdversarialPruningBenchmark/README.md

 ```

 ## Contact
-Feel free to contact us about anything related to **`RobustBench`** by creating an issue, a pull request or
+Feel free to contact us about anything related to our benchmark by creating an issue, a pull request or
 by email at `giorgio.piras@unica.it`.